Edited by Malmordo - 2/14/13 at 3:41pm

 Apr 28: The Company You Keep.
 Spectacular cast helps remind us why the 1960s are still relevant.
 Plot stretches too far with the interpersonal revelations though.

 May 1: Ginger and Rosa.
-Film seems to be saying that political activism and promiscuity are the last refuges of the social misfit.
+Film seems to be saying that political activism and philosophy are the last refuges of the sexually confused.
 I don't think that was the intent.

 May 3: Iron Man Three (3D).
 Tons of fun.
 I'm stunned that the cute-kid subplot not only works, but actually elevates the proceedings.